rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Embrace TDD" "embraceTdd" %}}

-Everyone is saying that you should do TDD, but nobody is doing it.
+Everyone is saying that you should do test-driven development (TDD), but nobody is doing it.
 I think that once you found out how to test each part in your React + Redux app, you can easily apply TDD.
 You will notice that a reducer test reads differently than a component test, but each type (reducer, component, ...) of test will always follow the same test pattern.

-Take a reducer test for instance, where you always want to expect that reducer(state, action) === newState.
-The pattern is always the same: input => output without side effects.
+Take a reducer test for instance, where you always want to expect that `reducer(state, action) === newState`.
+The pattern is always the same: `(input) => output` without side effects.
 The test has an initial state, an action with action type and payload and an expected new state.

 Additionally the test has to make sure that the state is immutable - I recommend to use a helper like {{% a_blank "deep-freeze" "https://github.com/substack/deep-freeze" %}}.
 In pseudo code the test would always read like the following: